gregei/Potato-8/README.md

 ![Potato-8 running](docs/images/screenshot5.jpg)

 # Building
-Potato-8 can be build using gradle command:
+Potato-8 can be build using the gradle command:

     gradle desktop:jar